-Leaked email: President Trump's modeling agency will shut down.
+Leaked email: President Trump's modeling agency will shut down

 "Trump Models, during its 18-year run, was an amazing success and we are immensely proud of the opportunities that we have provided to so many talented individuals," Nicolas wrote.

-Mother Jones reported before the election that Trump's modeling agency had a history of employing foreign models who said they violated immigration rules by working in the US without work visas.
+Mother Jones reported before the election that Trump's modeling agency had a history of employing foreign models who said they violated immigration rules by working in the United States without work visas.
 That investigation also detailed how Trump Models forced its recruits to pay sky-high rent to live in crammed living quarters, while levying a dizzying number of fees and expenses on its talent that left some models in deep debt to the agency.

 Since Trump's election, models and staff members have been fleeing his agency.
 Industry sources told Mother Jones last week that this was a direct result of Trump's divisive politics, which have made his brand toxic in the modeling world.

-Recent departures include modeling stars Katie Moore and Mia Kang, and veterans Shirley Mallmann and Maggie Rizzer.
+Recent departures include modeling stars Katie Moore and Mia Kang and veterans Shirley Mallmann and Maggie Rizzer.
 The rest of Trump Models' talent must now find new representation at other agencies.
 Nicolas promised business partners she would "be here to assist you throughout the process."

 Trump founded his modeling agency in 1999, augmenting his business brand with what would become one of the top modeling agencies in the country.
 Since his election, ethics experts and others have focused on how Trump might use the presidency to benefit his businesses.
 At least in the case, his presidency appears to have had the opposite effect.